ClairePlayed by Julie Bowen

-For four seasons Bowen played Carol Vessey, the dream girl of former classmate-turned-lawyer Ed Stevens on the charming NBC series, "Ed."
-She then joined James Spader and William Shatner for two seasons on ABC's hit series, "Boston Legal."
-Other television credits include a recurring role as Matthew Fox's wife on the hit ABC series "Lost" and a guest star arc as Lisa Ferris, a cheese shop owner who seduces a younger man, on the darkly comedic Showtime series "Weeds."
-She has the distinct recognition of being nominated by the SAG Awards for seven consecutive years as part of an ensemble on television.
+For four seasons, Bowen played Carol Vessey, the dream girl of former classmate-turned-lawyer Ed Stevens on the charming series "Ed."
+Bowen then joined James Spader and William Shatner for two seasons on ABC's hit series "Boston Legal."
+Other television credits include a recurring role as Matthew Fox's wife on the hit ABC series "Lost" and a guest star arc as a cheese shop owner who seduces a younger man on the dark comedic series "Weeds."

-On the big screen, Bowen was recently seen in the hit film "Horrible Bosses," with Jason Bateman, Jason Sudeikis and Charlie Day and opposite Rob Lowe in the feature film "Knife Fight."
-She also starred in Sony's "Jumping the Broom," opposite Angela Bassett and Paula Patton.
-Her previous film credits include "Multiplicity" with Michael Keaton, "Crazy on the Outside" with Tim Allen, and the modern comedy classic "Happy Gilmore," opposite Adam Sandler.
+On the big screen, Bowen has joined the cast of "Life of the Party," with Melissa McCarthy, and appeared in the hit comedy "Horrible Bosses," opposite Jason Bateman, Jason Sudeikis and Charlie Day.
+She lent her vocal talents to the role of the rambunctious Lil' Dipper in the animated feature "Planes: Fire and Rescue."
+Her previous film credits include "Multiplicity," with Michael Keaton; "Crazy on the Outside," with Tim Allen; and the modern comedy classic "Happy Gilmore," opposite Adam Sandler.

 Raised in Baltimore, Maryland, Bowen caught the acting bug as a child while putting on plays with her two sisters in their backyard.
 She attended Brown University, where she starred in "Guys And Dolls," "Stage Door" and "Lemon Sky."
 While earning her degree in Italian Renaissance studies, she also spent a year in Florence, Italy and became fluent in Italian.

 In the advertising world, Bowen is the face of Neutrogena and the voice of Olive Garden.
-She is the national spokesperson for the "Get Schooled on Anaphylaxis" campaign and currently serves on the board of directors for Baby2Baby, a charity which supplies families in need with essential baby gear and clothing for their children.
-She has also lent her time and support to the charitable efforts of the Step Up Women's Network, Maxwell House and March of Dimes, as well as P.S.
+Bowen currently serves on the board of directors for Baby2Baby, a charity which supplies families in need with essential baby gear and clothing for their children.
+She has also lent her time and support to the charitable efforts of Stand Up 2 Cancer, Maxwell House and March of Dimes, as well as Step Up Women's Network and P.S.
 Arts.